zhutmost/vscode-svlint/README.md

 - [svlint](https://github.com/dalance/svlint), an open-sourced linter for SystemVerilog, must be installed in your `PATH` environment variable.
 - Custom your linting rule file `.svlint.toml`, and put it to the repository root or set a environment variable `SVLINT_CONFIG`.

+*Important:* If no configuration is found, the default behavior is to enable all rules, which is certain to show failures because some rules conflict, e.g. `keyword_forbidden_generate` and `keyword_required_generate`.

+An example rule file is provided on my GitHub Gist ([link](https://gist.githubusercontent.com/zhutmost/ee489d0a0b9322743bcfbfd5d85662a4/raw/.svlint.toml)).
+You can save this file as `/path/to/your/repo/.svlint.toml`.

 ### Configurations

 By default, the linter `svlint` is invoked as follows: